Informal resume

 Since 2000 I have lived and worked near Padua.

-I am a member of several associations, including: MIT Alumni; MIT Professional, IEEE, Computer Society, ACM, The Harvard Big Data Group, The Harvard Data Science Initiative.
+I am a member of several associations, including: MIT Alumni; MIT Professional, IEEE, Computer Society, ACM, The Harvard Big Data Group, The Harvard Data Science Initiative and Clusit.
 I was appointed as honorary member of the School of Minoprio Alumni Association.

 Consulting and software design